7 Best Lighting Ideas for Your Garage or Shop (w/ Lighting Calculator)

 Garage Lighting Reviews

-#1 – Hykolity HY-SL42W5KF-4 (4-pack)
+#2 – Hykolity HBSP-ZC120W-50K (4-pack)

-This is one of the most popular lights out there for industrial, commercial, and home use.
+This is one of the most popular lights out there for home and even commercial use.
 Its ability to be mounted directly to your garage ceiling or suspended give more options to match ceiling height concerns.
+Many users have strategically placed them over specific areas such as their workbench, lathe, or where a vehicle is being worked on.

 Last (but certainly not least), the housings are made of lightweight but durable composite aluminum for a long-lasting lighting solution and are backed by a 5-year warranty.